 The Prime Minister of India is the head of the government and country.
 He is appointed by the President of India after the political party wins a general election and nominates a candidate for the post.
 The leader of that political party is hence appointed as the Prime Minister of India.

-The Constitution Of India does not group ministers into ranks, but in practise, ministers are of four types seen in India:
+The Constitution of India does not group ministers into ranks, but in practice, ministers are of four types seen in India:

 - Cabinet Ministers : He is present and he participates in every meeting of the Cabinet.

 - Minister of State with independent charge: He is a Minister of State who does not work under a Cabinet Minister.
 When any matter concerning his Department is on the agenda of the Cabinet, he is invited to attend the meeting.

 - Minister of State: He is a Minister who does not have independent charge of any Department and works under a Cabinet Minister.
 The work to such Minister is allotted by his Cabinet Minister.

 - Deputy Minister: He is a Minister who works under a Cabinet Minister or a Minister of State with independent charge.
 His work is allotted by the Minister under whom he is working.

 The Prime Minister of India serves the country by performing various functions.
 He performs his functions taking responsibilities that are listed below